wp-plugins/search-types-custom-fields-widget/readme.txt

 6. A Sample Table of Post

 == Changelog ==
+= 0.4.6.1 =
+fixed search by tags by input box bug added style sheet for search widget
 = 0.4.6 =
 added support for sortable tables for search results.
 = 0.4.5.3 =